Tubing Frequently Asked Questions

 Is there an age requirement for tubing?

 Snow Creek does not define the age requirement.
 We expect people to use common sense and good judgment.
+With that said, under 2 is not recommended.

 Remember that only one person is allowed per tube.
 If you are bringing younger children, the adult should hold on to the child's tube.
 This is important also to help the child get up at the bottom, out of the tube and walk safely in the right direction to go to the tube lift again.